 Related Tools & Articles

-The Educational Science Behind the HSPS
+The Science Behind Elaine Aron's HSPS Test

 The Dandelion, Tulip, and Orchid Metaphor